isomerpages/nrf-psta/index.md

       background: /images/Hero Background/psta-web-hero-constellation-1920x1006px-dk.jpg
   - infobar:
       title: The Science & Technology Changemakers
-      description: Over the past 15 years, the President's Science and Technology Awards (PSTA) have honoured more than 60 men and women for their spirit of innovation.
+      description: Over the past 15 years, the President's Science & Technology Awards (PSTA) have honoured more than 60 men and women for their spirit of innovation.
 Their passion and talent for science and technology have inspired the scientific community and shaped Singapore’s research,